demstalferez/GradientBoosting-WineClassification-Wandb/README.md

 - Minimum number of samples required to be at a leaf node

 This extensive search allowed us to explore a wide range of models and identify the combination of hyperparameters that optimizes the performance for this specific dataset.

+The model with the best score achieved an accuracy of **0.9815**.
+This high level of accuracy indicates that the model is highly effective in classifying the wine samples correctly.
+The hyperparameters of the best model are as follows:

+- Learning rate: 0.1
+- Loss function: deviance
+- Max depth: 3
+- min_samples_leaf: 2
+- min_samples_split: 2
+- n_estimators: 50
+- subsample: 1

+This combination of hyperparameters allowed the Gradient Boosting Classifier to capture the underlying patterns in the data efficiently and make highly accurate predictions.

 ## Results